Read Time:

 This content is categorized as:

-Older couples who have passed their peak earning years may have more assets (and more savings) than younger couples, so deciding how to divide them will be crucial.
-Here are a few tips to consider about your finances before and after your divorce paperwork is complete.
+Older couples who have passed their peak earning years may have more assets (and more savings) than younger couples, so deciding how to divide them can be crucial.
+Here are a few tips to consider when reviewing your finances before and after your divorce paperwork is complete.
 Be sure to consult with your tax and legal professionals before engaging in any transaction.

 Taxes